sailhouse/email-confirmation/README.md

 1. Blob storage is automatically enabled for your Netlify site
 2. No additional configuration is required
 3. Subscriber data is stored using the email address as the key

+This demo doesn't do much with it, but it's there for all other functions, and via the CLI, to pull out emails as needed in any other processing.

 ## Security Features